SilverSoldier/silversoldier.github.io/_posts/2018-04-16-distributed-hash-table.markdown

 ---
 Came across distributed hash tables when trying to *lookup* on key value stores.

-A Distributed Hash Table is a structure which supports lookup/resource discovery in large peer-to-peer distributed systems.
+A Distributed Hash Table is a structure which supports lookup/resource discovery in large peer-to-peer distributed systems, where storage and lookups are distributed among multiple machines.

 It is a building block for peer-to-peer applications.